-Furnham & Petrides (2001) developed the Emotional Intelligence Questionnaire (TEIQue).
+Furnham and Petrides (2001) developed the TEIQue.
 It was a 30-statement questionnaire designed to measure emotional intelligence on a worldwide scale.
-A wide variety of studies have adapted the Trait EI Questionnaire (TEIQue) to focus on the EI mainly in the academic setting, such as Fiorilli et al. (2020) and Petrides et al. (2004).
+A wide variety of studies have adapted the TEIQue to focus on the emotional intelligence mainly in the academic setting, such as Fiorilli et al. (2020) and Petrides, Frederickson and Furnham (2004).
 The most recent evolution has resulted in a new version of TEIQue which is more global.
-More specifically, the TEIQue assesses various characteristics, which are divided into four categories: well-being, self-control, emotions, and sociability.
+More specifically, the TEIQue assesses various characteristics, which are divided into four categories: well-being, selfcontrol, emotions and sociability.
 According to Chirumbolo et al. (2019), the TEIQue is the best predictor of multiple psychological criteria, at the same time showing incremental validity beyond age and gender.
-Gardner & Qualter (2010) and Mavroveli et al. (2007) agreed that TEIQue is the best predictor of health outcomes among all instruments.
+Gardner and Qualter (2010) and Mavroveli et al. (2007) agreed that TEIQue is the best predictor of health outcomes among all instruments.
 There are no right or wrong answers.
-There are seven possible responses to each statement, ranging from "Completely Disagree" (number 1) to "Completely Agree" (number 7), using the 7-point Likert Scale.
+There are seven possible responses to each statement, ranging from "Completely Disagree" = 1 to "Completely Agree" = 7, using the seven-point Likert scale.
 The full questionnaire can be found at https://psychometriclab.com/.
 For this justification, the TEIQue was used in this study.